Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 #Drawbacks:

-		Developers must deal with the additional complexity of creating a distributed system:
+		Developers must deal with the additional complexity of creating a distributed system.
 		Developers must implement the inter-service communication mechanism and deal with partial failure.
 		Implementing requests that span multiple services is more difficult Testing the interactions between services is more difficult